googlearchive/friendlypix-web/README.md

 1. Enable **Google** as a Sign in provider in **Firebase Console > Authentication > Sign in Method** tab.
 1. In a console run `firebase use --add` and, when prompted, select the Firebase Project you have just created.
 This will make sure the Firebase CLI is configured to use your particular project.
 1. [Optional] To enable the automatic inapropriate image blurring, [Enable the Cloud Vision API](https://console.cloud.google.com/apis/api/vision.googleapis.com/overview?project=_) on your project and enable Billing.
-1. [Optional] To enable email notifications for flagged content, set the mailgun credentials using:
+1. [Optional] To enable email notifications for flagged content, set your Mailgun API credentials using:
     ```bash
     firebase functions:config:set mailgun.domain=friendly-pix.com mailgun.key=key-XXXXXXXXXXXXXXXX
     ```
-1. [Optional] To enable IP-based geolocation filters, [Enable the Geolocation API](https://console.cloud.google.com/apis/library/geolocation.googleapis.com/?project=_) and the [Geocoding API](https://console.cloud.google.com/apis/library/geocoding-backend.googleapis.com/?project=_)
+1. [Optional] To enable IP-based geolocation filters, [Enable the Geolocation API](https://console.cloud.google.com/apis/library/geolocation.googleapis.com/?project=_) and the [Geocoding API](https://console.cloud.google.com/apis/library/geocoding-backend.googleapis.com/?project=_) on your project.

 ## Start a local development server